 • Civil rights compliance, investigations, and litigation

-Before joining Latham, Mr. Volek served as special assistant and senior associate counsel to President Biden in the Office of the White House Counsel, where he advised on developing and implementing executive orders, presidential memoranda, agency actions, and other initiatives to ensure administration actions complied with the Constitution and federal law.
+Before joining Latham, Jude served as special assistant and senior associate counsel to President Biden in the Office of the White House Counsel.
+In this role, he advised senior administration officials on a wide range of legal issues, including developing and implementing executive orders, presidential memoranda, agency actions, and other initiatives to ensure compliance with the Constitution and federal law.

-Mr. Volek also previously served as deputy chief of the Special Litigation Section of the US Department of Justice’s Civil Rights Division, where he led all stages of complex investigations and civil litigation, most notably in US v.
-Ferguson, Missouri, and US v.
+Jude also previously served as deputy chief of the Special Litigation Section of the US Department of Justice’s Civil Rights Division, where he led all stages of complex investigations and civil litigation, most notably in US v.
+Ferguson, Missouri and US v.
 New Orleans.
 His work garnered him the DOJ’s highest award — the Attorney General’s Exceptional Service Award — and the Attorney General’s John Marshall Award for Excellence in Litigation.

-After law school, Mr. Volek clerked for Judge Janet C. Hall of the US District Court for the District of Connecticut and Judge Sandra Lynch of the US Court of Appeals for the First Circuit.
+After law school, Jude clerked for Judge Janet C. Hall of the US District Court for the District of Connecticut and Judge Sandra Lynch of the US Court of Appeals for the First Circuit.

 Bar Qualification